According to the Council of Better Business Bureaus, the most aggressive scams against businesses include:

 The damaged goods scam that is all too familiar to the restaurant industry, is often carried over to other businesses.

 The scam begins with an individual calling or writing to your business falsely claiming that a member of the staff has damaged his/her clothing, automobile, jewelry, or other item.

 The scam artist encloses a bill and requests reimbursement to repair the damaged item.

 To avoid this scam, request the following information:

-responsible for damaging the items and be sure to examine the supposedly
+Ask the individual to list time, date, and location where the damage occurred.
+Ask the individual to describe the staff member responsible for damaging the items and be sure to examine the supposedly damaged items.

 Then, even if you feel a payment is justified, insist on gathering their full ID info on the back of the cheque, "for insurance purposes".